Just In Time AMM Protocol

 Let’s trace the path of a typical swap to examine how this works in practice.
 For this example, our hypothetical user will swap USDC (ERC20) for BTC (Native), and Market Makers A & B will compete to win the liquidity fee from the trade.
 There is a 25bps liquidity fee on this pool (just as an example).

-• Chainflip requires 6 Ethereum blocks to consider a deposit transaction ‘final.’
+- Chainflip requires 7 Ethereum block confirmations to consider a deposit transaction ‘final.’
 It is therefore estimated that the swap will be executed in 14 Chainflip State Chain blocks (around 90 seconds).
 Market Makers now must include any State Chain limit order or range order updates in those 14 blocks to compete for the trade.

-• The swap deposit reaches the witness threshold and the swap is executed.
-As the pool price (from the last trade) is 23,920,theswapconsumes23,920, the swap consumes 1000 worth of range orders before the pool price matches the next best limit order, in this case, Market Maker A's $23,934 bid, which fills the rest of the buy swap.
+- The swap deposit reaches the witness threshold and the swap is executed.
+As the pool price (from the last trade) is 1000 worth of range orders before the pool price matches the next best limit order, in this case, Market Maker A's $23,934 bid, which fills the rest of the buy swap.

 This swap flow relies on Market Makers executing behaviour which is functionally equivalent to that of typical software-driven OTC desks and RFQ systems but in an open and competitive environment.
 This strategy can easily be integrated into typical market-making strategies as a method of generating trade flow without needing to build or expand a customer base.